 You do not need a city issued bin in order to recycle and can use any sturdy plastic or metal container that holds 32 gallons or less and just mark it with the word “RECYCLING” on its side.
 Don’t use cardboard boxes as containers–they’ll end up wet, split open and make a mess on your sidewalk.

-If you want a blue bin, you can pick one up from a city sanitation yard or Weccacoe Community Building.
+If you want a blue bin, you can pick one up from a city sanitation yard or Weccacoe Community Building ( based on availability).

 Recycling is mandatory in Philadelphia and residents who do not participate can be subjected to fines.
 City SWEEP officers occasionally do inspections and can levy $25 fines to residents who are found with recyclables in their trash.